 Save the date

-Malabar Magic 2020 has unfortunately been cancelled.
-We look forward to seeing you next year.
-Save the date of Sunday 21 February 2021 for the 2021 Murray Rose Malabar Magic Ocean Swim.
+Save the date of Sunday 20 February 2022 for the 2022 Murray Rose Malabar Magic Ocean Swim.
 For more information or to register visit the Malabar Magic website.